viquta/MrGrammar/docs/01-architecture-overview.md

 ### Layer Responsibilities

 **Presentation Layer** — The SvelteKit single-page application handles routing, form rendering, authentication state management (JWT tokens in `localStorage`), and the interactive correction UI.
+The currently implemented routes are `/`, `/login`, `/register`, `/submissions`, `/submissions/[id]`, and `/progress`.
 The submission detail page is phase-led: phase 1 shows grammatical-role highlights, phase 2 collects the learner's second try, and phase 3 supports the final retry or gated answer reveal.
+The dashboard also exposes teacher navigation links to `/classrooms` and `/analytics`, but those teacher pages are not implemented in the current frontend route tree yet.

 **API Gateway Layer** — DRF views handle HTTP request/response serialisation, input validation, and permission enforcement.
 Each Django app (`accounts`, `classrooms`, `submissions`, `feedback`, `nlp`, `analytics`) exposes its own URL namespace under `/api/`.
 Role-based permissions are enforced via custom permission classes.